Who are the targets?

 We differentiate between 5 categories of reprehensible corporate activities that companies engage in:

 1) Border Security and Control - The creation and maintenance of the physical infrastructure of security at borders, as well as the provision of the personnel who staff them.

 2) Deportation - The (usually involuntary) removal of people from a country, often by force.

-3) Detention - The deprivation of liberty for migration-related reasons.
+3) Detention - The deprivation of liberty for migration-related reasons and the provision of all infrastructure and services required to undertake this

 5) Advisory and Support Services - The provision of support services that enable and encourage the above, including auditing, data hosting and lobbying

 We currently recognise a commitment to screen companies involved in the first three categories (Border Security and Control, Detention, Deportation) as a partial divestment from the Border Industry.
 You can find more information about the violence inherent in each of these sectors within our Divest Borders Action Guide.